 The Authority considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
+Cash equivalent investments are recorded in the financial statements at fair value.

 1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)